Knight-of-night/Endless_FPS_Microgame/README.md

 Enemy number will slightly increase when you get further.
 New weapon will appear at Round 2, 5, 10.
 # Enjoy!
-Source code will be upload later.
+Source code will be uploaded later.